TylerJBrown192/W2WFitness/w2w-fitness-server/README.md

 * Read this and extrapolate lessons / tasks from it: <https://github.com/goldbergyoni/nodebestpractices#readme>
 * Unify all options in `ormconfig.json` vs `config.ts`
+* Add in a Location-based feature
+  * Where did your workout take place?
 * Research & implement `http2` node functionality w/ `http` v1 fallback
 * Find best Express model validator
   * interop with typeORM classes? why not?